ap-labs/ub/README.md

 * Basic subscription / one-time payment management.
 * Detailed history of payments / actions.
 * Trial management.
-* Tax reporting (target at this moment russian 54-FZ law).
+* Tax reporting (target at this moment only for russian 54-FZ law).

 ## Future planned features
-TODO
+* Research & implement foreign

 ## How to extend & embed all of this stuff.
 TODO